Maka'eo Walking Path

 Whether you're a fitness enthusiast, a nature lover, or someone who appreciates the blend of history and community, Maka'eo Walking Path is a must-visit destination in Kailua-Kona.

-The path is ingeniously designed with two asphalt loops, measuring 0.3 and 0.7 miles, respectively, creating a versatile 1-mile circuit for walking and running.
-This feature allows for various exercise routines, accommodating leisurely strolls and vigorous workouts.
+The path has two asphalt loops, measuring 0.3 and 0.7 miles, creating a versatile 1-mile circuit for walking and running.
+This feature allows for various exercise routines, strolls, and vigorous workouts.

-At the entrance, a small exercise pavilion equipped with various fitness bars provides an inviting space for visitors to engage in strength and stretching exercises, seamlessly blending the beauty of the outdoors with fitness.
+At the entrance is a small exercise pavilion.
+It is equipped with various fitness bars to engage in strength and stretching exercises.
+The area blends the beauty of the outdoors with fitness.

 Adding to the path's allure is the Maka'eo Fitness Trail, featuring 10 exercise stations.
 Each station, complete with outdoor equipment and exercise challenges, is designed to improve various aspects of physical fitness, such as balance, coordination, and strength, catering to all levels of fitness enthusiasts and ensuring ADA accessibility.

 The future establishment of the Creative Arts Garden will add an artistic dimension to the path.
-This garden is planned to showcase sculptures and artworks by local Big Island artists, providing a creative workspace for artists to engage in various art forms.
+This garden will eventually showcase sculptures and artworks by local Big Island artists, adding more allure to a visit.

 This fusion of art and nature enhances the path's aesthetic appeal and promotes cognitive creativity and overall health.